saferpay/sndbx/texts/fraugster.md

 # Fraud Intelligence

 Fraud Intelligence is a Saferpay module that protects merchants from fraudulent online transactions.
-It relies on Fraugster's industry-leading AI technology and allows merchants to dynamically react on suspicious behavior and even prevent transactions with malicious intent, during runtime.
+It relies on Fraugster's industry-leading AI technology and allows merchants to dynamically react on suspicious behavior and even prevent transactions with malicious intent, during authentication.

 This chapter will cover the technical aspects on how to integrate Fraud Intelligence in your application.

 ## <a name="fire-req"></a> Requirements
 + The corresponding Saferpay eCommerce licence and thus the existence of a valid identification with a username and password for the Saferpay system.
-+ Availability of at least one active Saferpay terminal via which payments can be carried out and availability of the associated Saferpay TerminalId.
++ Availability of at least one active Saferpay terminal via which payments can be carried out, and availability of the associated Saferpay TerminalId.
 + A contract to use the Fraud Intelligence module in Saferpay.
-Please contact your contractual sales-contact on that matter.
+Please contact your contractual sales contact on that matter.
-+ Saferpay JSON-API SpecVersion 1.20+
++ Saferpay JSON API SpecVersion 1.20+

 ### Supported Payment Methods and Flows